Firestar's Quest: Synopsis

 Firestar's Quest takes place between The Darkest Hour and Midnight.
 The novel follows Firestar, leader of ThunderClan (one of four Clans of wild cats living in a fictional forest) on a journey to find a fifth lost Clan of the forest called SkyClan.
 Firestar and his mate Sandstorm journey upriver in order to rebuild the long-lost Clan.
 When they arrive at the Clan's former home, they meet Skywatcher, a descendant of SkyClan, who tells them about SkyClan's story, and shows them the Whispering Cave, they also find SkyClan's old home deserted, the caves strangely marked with tiny claw marks resembling those of rats.
 Firestar gathers together Leafdapple, Sparrowpelt, Sharpclaw, Echosong, Rainfur, Petalnose, Clovertail, Patchfoot, Shortwhisker, Cherrytail, Sagekit, Mintkit, Tinypaw, Rockpaw, and Bouncepaw.
 Eventually, Firestar re-establishes the Clan and helps the Clan fight the force that destroyed the ancient SkyClan: rats.
 Though SkyClan emerges victorious, the warrior Rainfur is killed and Firestar loses his second life.
 As Firestar and Sandstorm prepare to return home, Leafdapple is made the leader and renamed Leafstar on the Sky Rock, which is used to connect to the SkyClan ancestors.
 Sharpclaw is made deputy of SkyClan, and Echosong becomes the medicine cat.

 In the epilogue, Sandstorm and Firestar's new kits are born.
-They decide to name one Squirrelkit (after her sleek tail), and the other Leafkit (in honor of SkyClan's new leader, Leafstar).
+They decide to name one Squirrelkit (after her bushy, squirrel-like tail), and the other Leafkit (in honor of SkyClan's new leader, Leafstar).
 SkyClan blood runs through ThunderClan in cats such as Tigerclaw from his ancestor Cloudstar, a leader of SkyClan from when they lived alongside the other four Clans.

 Before Firestar left the forest, a whole series of events happened that weren't shown in The New Prophecy.
 Such events included the warrior Longtail losing his sight when a rabbit clawed his eyes, Willowpelt being killed by a badger, and Bramblepaw receiving his warrior name; Brambleclaw.
 Additionally, Sootpaw got a new mentor, Thornclaw.
 This book is also the origin of the prophecy "There will be three, kin of your kin, who hold the power of the stars in their paws."
 The prophecy was passed on to Firestar by Skywatcher.